Article

 If ensuring people can sleep well at night is the kind of engineering you enjoy, you might also enjoy jobs@increase.com.

-Banking services provided by First Internet Bank of Indiana, Member FDIC.
+Banking services provided by Grasshopper Bank, N.A. and First Internet Bank of Indiana, Members FDIC.
 Increase is a financial technology company, not a bank.
-Cards Issued by First Internet Bank of Indiana, pursuant to a license from Visa Inc. Deposits are insured by the FDIC up to the maximum allowed by law through First Internet Bank of Indiana, Member FDIC.
+Cards Issued by First Internet Bank of Indiana, pursuant to a license from Visa Inc. Deposits are insured by the FDIC up to the maximum allowed by law through Grasshopper Bank, N.A. and First Internet Bank of Indiana, Members FDIC.